 The brand: Magnolia Makeup

-Some of the brightest, most colorful makeup available comes from this New Orleans–based brand.
+Some of the brightest, most colorful makeup available comes from this New Orleans-based brand.
 Sisters Niala and Tia Howard had a lifelong infatuation with makeup before launching their playful, highly pigmented line, which was created to suit all skin types and tones.
-(They even create their own version of last year's viral Rainbow Highlighter, $40!)
+(They even created a version of last year's viral Rainbow Highlighter, $40!)